-Certain foods seem to have anticancer properties and it is only recently that scientific tools have advanced to the point that we can understand at the molecular level why.
+Certain foods seem to have anti-cancer properties, but it is only recently that scientific tools have advanced to the point that we are starting to learn at the molecular level why.

-These eight foods are rich in cancer-fighting nutrients and have a number of health benefits, and may also have cancer-preventing properties.
+These eight foods are rich in nutrients, have a number of health benefits, and may also have cancer-preventing properties.

 Whole grains are more nutritious than refined or processed grains and are associated with reducing the risk of cancer.
 Give quinoa a try.
-The South American food packs double the protein of oats, plus antioxidants, potassium, and other vitamins and minerals.
+It packs double the protein of oats, plus antioxidants, potassium and other vitamins and minerals.

-Legumes are full of fiber, vitamins, and minerals, and because of their high protein content, can serve as a low-fat, low-calorie meat substitute.
+Legumes are full of fiber, vitamins and minerals.
+Because of their high protein content, they can serve as a low-fat, nutrient-dense meat substitute.

 Eating too much red meat can raise the risk of certain cancers and other illnesses.

 Rich in fiber and complex carbohydrates, fruit can help keep off excess weight — which can help ward off cancer — and reduce inflammation.

 Some fruits are considered superfoods because they are high in vitamins and minerals.
 Blueberries are packed with antioxidants, which help fight colon and prostate cancer.